 Since no one else was on the ballot, I won the election for auditor with 285 votes, and also won judge of election.
 (You can view official municipal and county election results here.)
 Under county and municipal elections code, one person can appear on the ballot for multiple offices, but cannot hold both of these particular offices.
 I accepted the township auditor position since I want to serve locally and learn more about how the tax money the local government forcibly removes from my family is spent.

 My plank consisted of a single sentence – “If elected, I will fulfill the duties described in 1933 Act 69.”
 The duties of the township auditor are mostly listed in Section IX.

-Unfortunately, so far my efforts to learn about township finances and activities has been stymied by the township government, which you can read about in “Township Obstructs Auditor Access to Records” and summarized in “Commentary on the Auditor Position to the Lower Nazareth Board of Supervisors.”
+Unfortunately, my efforts to learn about township finances and activities was stymied by the township government, which you can read about in “Township Obstructs Auditor Access to Records” and summarized in “Commentary on the Auditor Position to the Lower Nazareth Board of Supervisors.”
 After moving a few miles to Easton, I was no longer residing in the township and although I could have remained as an auditor, Lower Nazareth’s government probably had enough of me with my requests to see documents so they filed a court action to remove me.
 I decided to resign on Independence Day, 2019, to save taxpayer money.

 Past Lower Nazareth Township Auditor Reports (2014-2016)

-In April 2019, the Board of Supervisors began their effort to remove me from office, ostensibly due to my moving to nearby Easton, PA.
+In April 2019, the Board of Supervisors began their effort to remove me from office, and I resigned on Independence Day rather than waste taxpayer money in court.
 You can learn more from the links below, with the most recent posts first.